nsjames/Scatter/readme.md

 add to chrome as a developer extension and then create a simple html file with a <button id="button"></button> in it for testing and the code below.

+Dependencies:
+`npm i -g gulp-cli`
+`npm i babel-preset-es2015 babel-preset-stage-2`

+Chrome dev settings
+look up `LocalStream.js Line:13` and change this line `if(sender.id !== 'jokgdlbdbnpidobcndjfneoaolplaood') return;`
+to include your extension id.
+You can see it in the chrome extensions panel `chrome://extensions/`

 *Usage example*
 ```
 (function(){